nocobase/docs/docs/en-US/welcome/getting-started/installation/create-nocobase-app.md

 Make sure you have:

 - Installed Node.js 18+, Yarn 1.22.x
-- Configured and started one of the required database SQLite 3.x, MySQL 8.x, MariaDB 10.9+, PostgreSQL 10+
+- Configured and started one of the required database MySQL 8.x, MariaDB 10.9+, PostgreSQL 10+

 You can download and install the latest LTS version from the official website.
 It is recommended to use nvm (or nvm-windows for Win systems) to manage Node.js versions if you plan to work with Node.js for a long time.